michaelgithub2013/Aequilibrium/readme.txt

 The project includes two assignments, The Castle Company and The Transformation Company.
-The are located in different packages.
+They are located in different packages.

 Only the transformer application has unit tests.